 - Your Federal Employees Health Benefits (FEHB) Program provides health plans with a variety of mental health services that can help you and your family.

 - The U.S. Department of Veterans Affairs (VA) has several mobile apps with tools to help veterans focus on mental health.
 These apps include tools for managing insomnia, practicing mindfulness, exploring physical fitness, smoking cessation, dealing with post-traumatic stress disorder, and more.
 To learn more and access these apps visit, VA Mobile Apps - My HealtheVet.

 - The Columbia Protocol app offers suicide risk assessment through a series of simple questions that anyone can ask.
 The answers help you identify whether someone is at risk for suicide, assess the severity and immediacy of that risk, and gauge the level of support that someone may need.

 - Your Component Work-Life team has programs that support emotional, psychological, and social well-being in the workplace and at home.
 They offer resources available to focus on common life stressors, such as dependent care, personal relationships, financial literacy, and legal concerns.
 To learn more, contact your contact your Worklife Agency Coordinator or send an email to firstname.lastname@example.org.

-While May is Mental Health Awareness month, it is important to focus on your overall health and mental well-being every day.
+While May is Mental Health Awareness month, remember to focus on your mental well-being and overall health every day.
 These resources and other work-life programs are available throughout the year to assist you in those efforts.